 - testing the skin cells (by a biopsy) for the presence of cancer

-- X-ray imaging to view the mouth and jaw to detect abnormalities
+- X-ray, CT scan, or MRI imaging to view the mouth and jaw to detect abnormalities

-In the cases of simple conditions like thrush and oral herpes, a doctor can often make a diagnosis solely through a visual examination.
+In the cases of minor infections, like thrush and oral herpes, a doctor can often make a diagnosis solely through a visual examination.

-Treatment for bumps on the lips depends upon its cause.
+Treatment for bumps on the lips depends upon the cause.
 Doctors can prescribe medications to treat infections.
-These include anti-fungal and anti-viral medications along with antibiotics.
+These include antifungal and antiviral medications along with antibiotics.